lucidrains/sinkhorn-transformer/README.md

     depth = 12,
     buckets = 64,
     max_seq_len = 8192,
-    causal = False,     # auto-regressive or not n_sortcut = 2,      # use sortcut to reduce complexity to linear time
+    causal = False,          # auto-regressive or not sinkhorn_iter = 7,       # number of sinkhorn iterations - default is set at reported best in paper n_sortcut = 2,           # use sortcut to reduce complexity to linear time
-    temperature = 0.75, # gumbel temperature - default is set at reported best in paper sinkhorn_iter = 7,  # number of sinkhorn iterations - default is set at reported best in paper ff_chunks = 10,     # feedforward chunking, from Reformer paper
-    reversible = True   # make network reversible, from Reformer paper )
+    temperature = 0.75,      # gumbel temperature - default is set at reported best in paper non_permutative = False, # allow buckets of keys to be sorted to queries more than once ff_chunks = 10,          # feedforward chunking, from Reformer paper reversible = True,       # make network reversible, from Reformer paper )

 x = torch.randint(0, 20000, (1, 2048))